-A number of measures have been implemented to mitigate these risks, and the Society will take further steps to develop its climate change risk strategy throughout 2021.
+A number of measures have been implemented to mitigate these risks, including adopting a steady approach of pragmatic solutions to reduce its carbon emissions and implementing a strategy to raise the energy performance of its property portfolio in line with the UK Governments changes to current Energy Performance Certificate (EPC) requirements to raise the energy performance of new and existing rented properties, both commercial and residential, incrementally over the next few years.
+The Society will take further steps to continue to evolve its climate change risk strategy throughout 2023.
 The Society will strive to take a proportionate and risk based approach that is appropriate to its exposure to climate change risk and complexity of the Society's business model and strategy.